 I love TripAdvisor.
 I use it all the time and am rarely steered wrong.
 One thing I’ve learned in using it over the years is that the hotel or restaurant or activity that best meets my needs isn’t necessarily going to be on the first page of results.
 This is especially true in big cities, where my final choice may not even be in the top 50 listings.

 Take looking for a restaurant in Washington DC, for example.
-Sure, my wife and I love Rasika at #11 and Jaleo at #34.
-But we also think Busboys and Poets at #60 has a great vibe and lots of yummy options for us vegetarians, DAS at #73 is a phenomenal choice for Ethiopian food after seeing a movie in Georgetown, and Oyamel at #100 has amazing Mexican food.
-Even Maggiano’s, way down at #220, is always reliable for Italian food when we’re in Friendship Heights, and Cuba Libre at #212 has a very fun atmosphere for drinks and snacks.
+Sure, my wife and I love Rasika at #14 and Jaleo at #37.
+But we also think Busboys and Poets at #54 has a great vibe and lots of yummy options for us vegetarians; DAS at #71 is a phenomenal choice for Ethiopian food after seeing a movie in Georgetown; and Oyamel at #92 has amazing Mexican food.
+Even Fancy Radish way down at #174 has a great vegetarian menu; Cuba Libre at #178 has a very fun atmosphere for drinks and snacks; and Maggiano’s at #181 is always reliable for Italian food when we’re in Friendship Heights, .

 So how is it that places so far down in the rankings can meet our needs so well?
-At least part of the answer is that there are 2746 ranked restaurants in DC.
-Thus, all of the restaurants I just mentioned are in the top 10%.
+At least part of the answer is that there are 2809 ranked restaurants in DC.
+Thus, all of the restaurants I just mentioned are comfortably within the top 10%.

 The size of the list is very important to consider when using ranked lists.
 Sticking to the top 100 restaurants in a city that only has 200 makes a lot of sense, but not in a city with thousands of options.